exrok/kvlog/kvlog/README.md

-# KVLog | Fast Structual and Hierarchical binary logging for rust
+# KVLog | Fast Structural and Hierarchical binary logging for rust

 Example: